awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-appflow-connectorprofile-servicenowconnectorprofileproperties.md

 # AWS::AppFlow::ConnectorProfile ServiceNowConnectorProfileProperties<a name="aws-properties-appflow-connectorprofile-servicenowconnectorprofileproperties"></a>

- The `ServiceNowConnectorProfileProperties` property type specifies the connector\-specific profile properties required when using ServiceNow\.
+ The connector\-specific profile properties required when using ServiceNow\.

 ## Syntax<a name="aws-properties-appflow-connectorprofile-servicenowconnectorprofileproperties-syntax"></a>